 - Multiplying ground rents – A mechanism has always existed that allows freeholders to review ground rents.
 However, this has led to them doubling or even tripling in some cases, catching leaseholders by surprise and often reaching unaffordable levels.

-There is no real downside to these changes for leaseholders, but they will mean that leasehold will no longer be a way for landowners to generate income from their land and property.
+There is no real downside to the leasehold reforms, but they will mean that leasehold will no longer be a way for landowners to generate income from their land and property.

 Land will essentially be lost to the freeholder once it is sold, and there will be no compensation to make up for this.
 As a result, freeholders may try to sell their properties at a higher price to balance out the loss in revenue.
 Lenders should stop this from happening by valuing properties at lower prices, however, this could lead to people being unable to get a mortgage, in turn causing the market to stagnate.